cockroachdb/docs/cockroachcloud/authorization.md

 ### What roles are assigned to the user that creates a CockroachDB Cloud organization and thus becomes the first and only user in that organization?

-Org Member, Org Admin, Cluster Admin and Billing Coordinator [to be added soon] are assigned to the first and only user in a CockroachDB Cloud organization.
-This is done to allow the user perform all possible actions to create & manage clusters, configure billing & view usage etc.
+Org Member, Org Admin, Cluster Admin and Billing Coordinator (to be added in a future release) are assigned to the first and only user in a CockroachDB Cloud organization.
+This is done to allow the user to perform all actions required to invite other users, create and manage clusters, configure billing, etc.

 Once the initial user has added more users to the CockroachDB Cloud organization, it is possible to assign Cluster Admin and Billing Coordinator roles to one or more of those users and optionally remove those roles from the initial user.
-Latter operation is allowed to satisfy enterprise security standards as some companies like to differentiate between product admins who can manage users, roles, and authentication configuration in a product, and the admins who are allowed to provision core resources in that product (like creating and managing clusters in CockroachDB Cloud).

 ### Is it possible to assign more than 1 role to a user in a CockroachDB Cloud organization?

-Yes, it is possible to assign more than one role to a user.
+Yes, it is possible, and often necessary, to assign more than one role to a user.
 The default minimum access role Org Member is always assigned to every user as long as they’re a part of the CockroachDB Cloud organization.
 Beyond that, every other assigned role is additive to the overall entitlements of a user.
-Best example of this is the initial user who is by default assigned the Org Member, Org Admin, Cluster Admin and Billing Coordinator [to be added soon] roles when they create the CockroachDB Cloud organization.
+Best example of this is the initial user who is by default assigned the Org Member, Org Admin, Cluster Admin and Billing Coordinator (to be added in a future release) roles when they create the CockroachDB Cloud organization.

 ### Can we follow the least privilege principle by using the roles available in the CockroachDB Cloud authorization model?

 Yes, the roles available in the CockroachDB Cloud authorization model allow admins to grant only those entitlements to users that are supposed to map to their intended workflows.

-Cluster level roles like Cluster Admin, Cluster Operator Reader & Writer [to be added soon] or Cluster Developer allow to perform pertinent actions for one or more clusters, while providing differentiation between admin, operational hybrid and non-admin entitlements.
+Cluster level roles like Cluster Admin, Cluster Operator Reader and Writer (to be added in a future release) or Cluster Developer allow to perform pertinent actions for one or more clusters, while providing differentiation between admin, operational hybrid and non-admin entitlements.
 Whereas, the Organization level roles like Org Admin and Org Member allow admin and non-admin access respectively for the entire organization, while avoiding overlap with cluster specific actions.

 We discourage further use of the Legacy Org Developer role as that may have a broader set of entitlements than what you may want to assign to non-admins.
-Same would apply to Legacy Org Admin once the new Org Admin [to be added soon] role is available.
+Same would apply to Legacy Org Admin once the new Org Admin (to be added in a future release) role is available.
 The legacy roles will be deprecated after the updated CockroachDB Cloud authorization model is generally available to all customers, and will be completely removed six months after that.

-### What are the legacy roles in the CockroachDB Cloud authorization model?

-Legacy Org Admin and Legacy Org Developer refer to the older roles available in a CockroachDB Cloud organization.
-These roles have a broad set of entitlements which make it hard to reason about least privilege principle in an organization.

-The new incarnation for Legacy Org Admin will be Org Admin [to be added soon], while the same for Legacy Org Developer will be Org Member which will become the new default role.
-The new roles will have a limited set of entitlements so that it’s easier to reason about least privilege principle.

-The legacy roles will be deprecated after the updated CockroachDB Cloud authorization model is generally available to all customers, and will be completely removed six months after that.
-At general availability, it will no longer be possible to assign the legacy roles to human users or service accounts.

 ### Does the CockroachDB Cloud authorization model apply similarly to both service accounts and human users in a CockroachDB Cloud organization?

-If the updated authorization model in limited access is enabled for a CockroachDB Cloud organization, then the new roles at both organization & cluster scopes are consistently applicable for all new service accounts and all human users in the organization.
-Any existing service accounts that were created before the updated authorization model was enabled, follow an older model consisting of Admin-Create-Edit-Read-Delete entitlements.
-That older permission model will be deprecated once the CockroachDB Cloud authorization model is generally available to all customers, and relevant service accounts will completely stop working six months after that.
-For such service accounts, an Org Admin or Cluster Admin could opt in to the updated model by assigning one of the new roles at the organization or cluster scopes, which would automatically overwrite the old entitlements pertaining to the older model.

-If for some reason, you decide to retire the existing service accounts and plan to create new ones that use the updated authorization model, don’t forget to update your API clients with the new API keys.
+Yes, for service accounts created after release v23.1.
+Older, legacy service accounts use an older authorization model.
+See [Service Accounts](#service-accounts).

-### Could I assign a cluster level role to a few users such that they’ve the relevant entitlements on all clusters in the CockroachDB Cloud organization?
+### Could I assign a cluster level role to a few users such that they have the relevant entitlements on all clusters in the CockroachDB Cloud organization?

-Yes, an admin could assign a cluster level role like Cluster Admin, Cluster Operator Reader & Writer [to be added soon] or Cluster Developer on the entire CockroachDB DB Cloud organization or on one or more specific clusters.
+Yes, an admin could assign a cluster level role like Cluster Admin, Cluster Operator Reader and Writer (to be added in a future release) or Cluster Developer on the entire CockroachDB DB Cloud organization or on one or more specific clusters.
 There are two scopes in the authorization model - organization and clusters, with organization being the parent, and clusters being the children in the hierarchy.
 So if an admin assigns cluster level roles at the organization scope, they are automatically applicable on all clusters in the CockroachDB DB Cloud organization.
-Such access should be granted after due consideration and only to users who are going to work with all clusters.
-Otherwise it could lead to unintended privilege escalation and thus potential access to data when it shouldn’t be allowed.
+Such access should be granted only to users who need to work with all clusters.

 ### What happens if an admin removes all role assignments for a particular user?
 Is that user removed from the CockroachDB Cloud organization?